hpc-carpentry/old-hpc-workflows/_episodes/06-remaining-stages.md

 >
 > As well as a new rule you may also need to update existing rules.
 >
+> Remember that when testing a pattern rule, you can't just ask Snakemake to
+> execute the rule by name.
+You need to ask Snakemake to build a specific file.
+> So instead of `snakemake count_words` you need something like `snakemake dats/last.dat`.
+>
 > > ## Solution
 > >
 > > FIXME: add plot rule